sebastianspicker/cs2-server-ops/README.md

 - Earlier scratch detail is now represented in maintained sections.

 ## Usage
-- Merged scattered next js guidance into the docs.
+- Merged scattered ruff guidance into the docs.

-- Earlier scratch detail is now represented in maintained sections.
+- The document now favors checked behavior over exploratory notes.

 ## Current Focus
 Use the next review to check behavior before adding surface area.